Viola-Network/.github/profile/README.md

 1. **Viola Projects**: We create and maintain a suite of projects under the Viola name, each designed to serve specific developer and public needs.

-2. **Project Sponsorship**: We actively seek out and sponsor promising projects from external developers and teams.
-If you have a great idea, we're here to support it.

-3. **Open Source Contributions**: We're committed to giving back to the developer community by contributing to and supporting open-source projects.
+2. **Open Source Contributions**: We're committed to giving back to the developer community by contributing to and supporting open-source projects.

-4. **Developer Support**: Our resources and expertise are available to help other projects grow and succeed.
+3. **Developer Support**: Our resources and expertise are available to help other projects grow and succeed.

 Viola Network aims to serve developers and create solutions for public use.